ArtifactDB/artifactdb-cli/books/adbcli/tutorial/context.md

 Successfully authenticated.
 ```

-We need to answer some questions, but `adb` did a great job providing default yet meaningful value.
+We need to answer some questions, but `adb` did a great job providing default yet meaningful values.
 How is that magic
-possible? `adb` connects to this URL and tries to discover at much information as possible: the name of the instance,
+possible? `adb` connects to this URL and tries to discover as much information as possible: the name of the instance,
-its environment, the authencation issuer URL, the available project prefixes and their usage, etc...
+its environment, the authentication issuer URL, the available project prefixes and their usage, etc...
 Not all ArtifactDB
 instances are able to provide this information, only most recent ones.
 If `adb` cannot guess a value, it will ask you to
 answer.
 Specifically, it may complain about not finding the authentication issuer URL, which can be tricky to guess.
 As
 a rule of thumb: